nerves-project/boardid/README.md

-  macaddr    Read eth0's MAC address linkit     LinkIt Smart (WLAN MAC address) binfile    Read '-l' bytes from the file '-f' at offset '-k' uboot_env  Read a U-Boot environment (file '-f', offset '-k', length '-l') and
+  macaddr    Read eth0's MAC address linkit     LinkIt Smart (WLAN MAC address) binfile    Read '-l' bytes from the file '-f' at offset '-k' uboot_env  Read a U-Boot environment (use `/etc/fw_env.config` or specify
-             use the variable '-u'
+             file '-f', offset '-k', length '-l') and use the variable '-u'
 ```

 Without the `-b` option, `boardid` will try a few methods of determining an ID.